 Švejk in a coloured edition from 1953.
 Drawn by Josef Lada.

 The novel's main character, Josef Švejk, is a dog trader from Prague, then part of the Austro-Hungarian Empire.
 He makes a living by selling dogs with falsified pedigrees.
-He also likes to say that he was dismissed from the army due to mental incapacity—an explanation he tends to reserve for encounters with the authorities.
-Otherwise, he has a gentle, charming, and disarming manner; his outlook appears limited, his moral character seems dubious, and he is known for telling endless anecdotes, some of them quite unsavoury.
+He also likes to claim that he was dismissed from the army on grounds of mental incapacity—an explanation he tends to reserve for encounters with the authorities.
+Otherwise, he has a gentle, charming and disarming manner; his outlook appears limited, his moral character seems dubious, and he is known for telling endless anecdotes, some of them quite unsavoury.
 These stories are often his way of extricating himself from difficult situations.
-He talks easily, always has an answer ready, and is rarely caught off guard.
-Despite not appearing clever, he undoubtedly has a good memory and reads a great deal.
+He speaks readily, always has an answer, and is rarely caught off guard.
+Despite not seeming clever, he undoubtedly has a good memory and reads a great deal.

 Misunderstood idiocy

-Since the novel was published, everyone from academics to ordinary readers has debated whether Švejk is mentally constrained or simply plays the fool.
-He can certainly appear stupid when it suits him.
-Still, anyone who has read the novel attentively should have no doubt.
-In the epilogue to the first volume, Hašek states that if the reader had perceived Švejk to be an idiot, he, as an author, had failed to convey his message.
+Since the novel was published, readers—from academics to ordinary readers—have debated whether Švejk is mentally limited or simply plays the fool.
+He can certainly seem stupid when it suits him.
+Yet anyone who has read the novel attentively should be in no doubt.
+In the epilogue to the first volume, Hašek states that if the reader had taken Švejk to be an idiot, he, as an author, had failed to convey his message.

 The art of survival

 Švejk appears eager to serve his Emperor and is sent to the front to fight the Russians.
-He and those around him become entangled in innumerable absurd situations on the way.
-The author uses this as a backdrop to ridicule the Austro-Hungarian army, the Catholic Church, the police, the judiciary, and not least the House of Habsburg Empire.
+He and those around him become entangled in countless absurd situations along the way.
+The author uses this as a backdrop to ridicule the Austro-Hungarian army, the Catholic Church, the police, the judiciary and, not least, the the House of Habsburg Empire.
 Above all, however, he highlights the futility of war.
 The book also has many more facets than anti-authoritarian and anti-war satire.
-A former anarchist, Hašek is openly political and critical of society.
-He portrays this epoch in European history, provides geographical and historical context, and gives the reader a sense of the region's cultural diversity.
+A former anarchist, Hašek is openly political and sharply critical of society.
+He portrays this era of European history, provides geographical and historical context, and gives the reader a sense of the region's cultural diversity.
 The novel is essential reading for anyone interested in Czech or Central European culture.
 Alongside the serious message, situation comedy and slapstick are vital parts of Hašek's method.
 He excels at describing ordinary people caught in systems designed to oppress or destroy them. Švejk survives and exposes stupidity with his cunning and wit; he is a master of survival.

 Inspired by real life